A two-day international conference on how social sciences and humanities

 This course is organised by the AESIS Network and ScienceWorks

 Participation costs are of the amount of €395.
-This includes two lunches, a networking reception, a social programme, refreshments, and conference documentation.
+This includes two lunches, a networking reception, refreshments, and conference documentation.

 Exclusively for conference attendees, speakers and partners we organise a conference dinner on Wednesday 20 September 2017.
 This dinner is not included in the participation costs.